zjiayao/Pamuretas/README.md

 ### Architecture

-Pamuretas adapted the master-slave paradigm, and model the sets of individual tasks as two FIFO queues, where they are enqueued in topological order of the DAG.
+Pamuretas adapts the master-slave paradigm, and models the sets of individual tasks as two FIFO queues, where they are enqueued in topological order of the DAG.